firefly-iii/telemetry/.github/contributing.md

 ## Pull requests

 When contributing to Firefly III telemetry, please first discuss the change you wish to make via issue, email, or any other method.
-I can only accept pull requests against the `develop` branch, never the `master` branch.
+I can only accept pull requests against the `develop` branch, never the `main` branch.